Cornwall Good Seafood Guide logo

 Sustainability Overview

 This species is rarely targeted but occasionally caught as bycatch by Cornish fishermen.
 Its distribution is patchy and little is known about the state of stocks of this slow growing and vulnerable species of shark.
 Nursehound is listed as Near Threatened by IUCN, the World Conservation Union.
+Latest information from ICES shows that populations are healthy and that fishing pressure is low.
+There is little demand for this species.

-Updated January 2024
+Updated April 2024

 Sustainability ratings for this species